Hours: Mon-Fri 8AM to 5PM MT

 Here are a few ideas for toddler sensory activities to get you started.

-sensory bin toys1.
+Playing with a sensory bin1.
 Sensory Bin

 A sensory bin is simply a storage container filled with a variety of objects with interesting shapes and textures.
 Toddlers love pulling things out of drawers, and pulling items from a sensory bin is just as exciting.